-Student Academic Services coordinates support services to students on academic probation and offers SAS 001, Effective Study Skills, as a credit course generally in the spring.
+Student Academic Services coordinates support services to students on academic probation or admitted conditionally to the College.

 The Coordinator of Academic Support Services is responsible for services for students with documented and self-disclosed disabilities.
 For more information on academic accommodations, call 251-380-3470.
 The office is located on the first floor of the administration building.